 Other Financing Options For Women-Owned Business

-Do the previous small business loans and grants for women not seem like a right fit?
-Here are some other lending options.
+Do the previous grants and women-owned business loans not seem like a right fit?
+Here are some other financing options.

 Bear in mind that the following business loans are not specific for women.
 Still, they are a fantastic alternative that can help you grow, thrive, and reach success.

 Often, small businesses cannot bridge the cash flow gap between when they pay their obligations and when their commercial customers pay them.
 This is a working capital funding gap.

 A Line of Credit (LOC) is an option to fill this gap.
 The company’s assets work as collateral: the more assets you have, the larger the LOC you can get.

 You can draw cash from your account and only pay interest on the outstanding balance.

 You’ll also need to pay a periodic fee, typically lower than the interest rate, based on the undrawn balance of the LOC.

 Typically, the borrowing limits range from $5,000 to a whopping $150,000.